 I obviously had to find natural diaper cream.
 Pronto.

 And then I realized…

 I have zinc oxide!

-So from then on, I never felt the need to buy any diaper cream.
-I’m a minimalist at heart anyway, so if I can squeeze more use out of one tube, do count me in!
+So from then on, I never even bothered with buying diaper cream.
+I’m a minimalist at heart anyway.
+If I can squeeze more use out of one tube, do count me in!

-Just for the record, I had two different versions of Badger sunscreen available – regular Unscented, and Chamomile/Calendula.
-I particularly liked the Chamomile/Calendula version, but both worked equally well in place of diaper cream (and as sunscreen as well, of course).
+For the record, I had two different versions of Badger sunscreen available – regular Unscented, and Chamomile/Calendula.
+As expected, both of them worked equally well in place of diaper cream (and as sunscreen as well, of course).

-If you don’t feel the same way and would prefer to use a proper product for diaper rash, do check out EWG’s database for more information about different diaper creams and ingredients.
-Zinc oxide-based BADGER Diaper Cream (but seriously, if you have their sunscreen, do give it a try first), BURT’S BEES Diaper Ointment, CALIFORNIA BABY Diaper Rash Ointment, THE HONEST COMPANY Honest Diaper Rash Cream, or petroleum jelly-based BOUDREAUX’S Butt Paste (if you don’t mind using petroleum jelly – scroll down to #5 Baby care – Petroleum Jelly) are all good choices that should be available at local stores.
+If you don’t feel the same way and would prefer to use a properly labeled product made precisely for diaper rash, do check out EWG’s database for more information about different diaper creams and ingredients.
+Zinc oxide-based BADGER Diaper Cream (but seriously, if you have their sunscreen, do give it a try first!), BURT’S BEES Diaper Ointment, CALIFORNIA BABY Diaper Rash Ointment, THE HONEST COMPANY Honest Diaper Rash Cream, or petroleum jelly-based BOUDREAUX’S Butt Paste (if you don’t mind using petroleum jelly – scroll down to #5 Baby care – Petroleum Jelly) are all good choices that should be available at local stores.

-Most diaper creams are based on either zinc oxide or petroleum jelly.
-(Some natural diaper creams are based on castor oil or even neither of these though.)
-The reason is that a barrier of some sort needs to be in place in order to keep baby’s irritated skin away from diaper’s moisture and its content, and these two seem to do the job well.
+Most diaper creams are based on either zinc oxide or petroleum jelly, right?
+(Some products contain castor oil from I’ve noticed, and maybe there is something entirely different available as well.)
+The reason for that is that a barrier of some sort needs to be in place to protect irritated skin from wetness and further irritation, and these two ingredients seem to be doing a good job.